-It has been stated that heterogeneous reactions taking place at interfaces, membrane boundaries, or within a complex medium like a fractal, when the reactants are spatially constrained on the microscopic level, culminate in deviant reaction rate coefficients that appear to have a sort of temporal memory.
-Fractal kinetic theory suggested the adoption of a time-dependent rate "constant", with power-law form, determined by the spectral dimension.
-This time-dependency could also be revealed from empirical models.
+It has been stated that heterogeneous reactions taking place at interfaces, membrane boundaries, or within a complex medium like a fractal, when reactants are spatially constrained on a microscopic level, culminate in deviant reaction rate coefficients that appear to have a sort of temporal memory.
+Fractal kinetic theory suggested the adoption of a time-dependent rate "constant," with power-law form, determined by the spectral dimension.
+This time dependency could also be revealed from empirical models.

-In fact, the empirical models involve parameters without any physiological meaning.
-To obtain sound biological information from the observed data, these models should be converted to some more phenomenological ones, parametrized by volume of distribution, clearance, elimination rate constant, etc. In their simplest form, the phenomenological models are based on Fick's first law (2.14), where the concentration gradient is the force acting to diffuse the material q through a membrane:
+In fact, empirical models involve parameters without any physiological meaning.
+To obtain sound biological information from the observed data, these models should be converted to some more phenomenological ones, parameterized by volume of distribution, clearance, elimination rate constant, etc. In their simplest form, phenomenological models are based on Fick's first law (2.14), where the concentration gradient is the force acting to diffuse the material q through a membrane:

-$$\dot{q}\left(t\right) = -CLc\left(t\right),\tag{7.7}$$
+$$q(t) = -CLc(t), \qquad (7.7)$$